 As a student first stepping foot in the program, your curriculum will include classes in history and the fundamentals of production.
 The upper-level courses are intended to enhance students’ creative and critical awareness.

 You’re bound to notice quite a few famous names when perusing the list of alumni who have received their diplomas from Bard College.
-They include Chevy Chase, Tom Ford, and Adrian Grenier.
+They include Chevy Chase, Tom Ford and Adrian Grenier.

-Great Film Schools to Create Lasting Connections
+Great Film Schools Create Lasting Connections

 When you’re embarking on your journey toward a career in the film business, attending film school is a great opportunity that will allow you to experiment with various facets of filmmaking and form lasting industry connections.